danforthcenter/plantcv/docs/vis_tutorial.md

 **Workflow**

-1. Optimize pipeline on individual image with debug set to 'print' (or 'plot' if using a Jupyter notebook).
+1. Optimize workflow on individual image with debug set to 'print' (or 'plot' if using a Jupyter notebook).
-2. Run pipeline on small test set (that ideally spans time and/or treatments).
+2. Run workflow on small test set (that ideally spans time and/or treatments).
-3. Re-optimize pipelines on 'problem images' after manual inspection of test set.
+3. Re-optimize workflows on 'problem images' after manual inspection of test set.
-4. Deploy optimized pipeline over test set using parallelization script.
+4. Deploy optimized workflow over test set using parallelization script.

-**Running A Pipeline**
+**Running A Workflow**

-To run a VIS pipeline over a single VIS image there are two required inputs:
+To run a VIS workflow over a single VIS image there are two required inputs:

 1.  **Image:** Images can be processed regardless of what type of VIS camera was used (high-throughput platform, digital camera, cell phone camera).
 Image processing will work with adjustments if images are well lit and free of background that is similar in color to plant material.